Cyberia Computer Club Unified Theme

 Adaptive lightswitch

 You have a lot of colors to pick from, so choose wisely!
-Always make sure your conbinations meet WCAG AA Contrast (AAA is even better!) in each mode.
+Always make sure your conbinations meet WCAG AA Contrast (AAA is even better!) in both light and dark mode.

 Examples